donnyquixotic/oft-contract-tools/README.md

 ## Parse ABI Script

-This script parses the specified abi json file and returns a list of function signatures and corresponding human readable methods.
-User passes the filename (excluding extension) located in the `/abi` directory.
+This script parses the specified abi json file (located in the `/abi` directory) and returns a list of function signatures and corresponding human readable methods.

+### Params/Flags

+- `--abi <file name>`: name of file excluding extension, e.g. usage example below is for file `oft.json`

 ### Usage